BAN-AI-Multics/dps8m/docs/md/setcommands.md

         ++control overwrite
         ++input

-* Since card input gets translated into lower case, there needs to be a method of designating upper case letters (because Multics is case-sensitive, and Multics *Person IDs* and *Project IDs* typically use mixed-case names).
+* Since card input gets translated into lower case, there needs to be a method of designating upper case letters (because Multics is case‑sensitive, and Multics *Person IDs* and *Project IDs* typically use mixed‑case names).
 Therefore, prefixing a letter with a backslash ('`\`') will cause that character to be translated as upper case.

 * The '`++format`' card above will tell Multics to trim trailing blanks and add newlines to each card image.
 The "`mcc`" tells it that the cards are punched with *MCC* codes (this is done by the simulator when using '`cdeck`' or '`sdeck`' formats).
 Even though it is optional, it is best practice to *always* include a '`++format`' card so you know how Multics will process your deck.